jthiller/CodePath-iOS-for-Designers/Project 5 - TumblrApp/README.md

 ####Notes
 I was trying to get the login view to appear using a delegate but didn't have success in the time before the 10:00pm submission deadline.
 I'll keep working with it and push another commit if I get it working.

+I did use a delegate to manipulate the text field on the search page.